What Is The Typical Solar Panel Efficiency Rate?

 To get the best out of your solar panels, you will need to consider other factors as well.
-It’s quite important to make sure that the solar panels are installed in best position possible as this will boost their efficiency.
+It’s quite important to make sure that the solar panels are installed in the best position possible as this will boost their efficiency.
 Usually, your roof should be facing south and has to be in an area with no trees shading over it.
-Any shadings are likely to affect the solar panels efficiency greatly.
+Shade is likely to greatly affect the efficiency of the solar panels.

 The suppliers that you will encounter by filling the form on the right can easily determine what your place needs exactly.
 They can determine the optimal position for the installation and the optimal size of the system that you need.
 Thus, if you are in doubt about what you need, feel free to fill out the form and get all the answers that you desire.

 - Orientation: like mentioned before, the orientation of the solar panels is one of the main factors affecting their efficiency.